 As I wrote in my Instagram photo:

-Chaco Canyon, Canyon de Chelly, Mesa Verde, and other Ancient Puebloan sites are well-known.
+Chaco Canyon, Canyon de Chelly, Mesa Verde, and other Ancestral Puebloan sites are well-known.
 But there are other sites.
 Sites no longer readily acknowledged by the NPS or the BLM.
 Old web pages, markings on a map, fence lines, and roads removed from any official signage are the only indications of these ancient dwellings.

 I suspect there are multiple reasons for this “secrecy through obscurity.”
 Hunches why?
 Trying to preserve a site that can’t be closely monitored, cultural sensitivity as many of these outlying sites are near or even surrounded by Dine’ land, and simply not enough funds to properly maintain the site if visitation increases.